slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 -- Brené Brown [1965]*

 > *"What we reason for ourselves may help others.
 What we reason for others will not help us." (...)
-"If you hurt people because of their expectations of you, that’s their problem."
+"If you hurt people because of their expectations of you, that’s their problem." (...)
+"The more neatly you fit into society, the less free you actually are."
 -- Naval Ravikant [1974]*

 ### On authenticity